tobua/epic-router/README.md

 import { Router } from 'epic-react-router'
 ```

-The `Router`-Store can be accessed from anywhere to modify the state of the Router.
+The `Router`-Store can be accessed from anywhere to access, configure and modify the state of the Router.

 ```ts
 Router.setPages(pages: { [key: string]: React.ReactNode }, initialRoute: string)